ibercovich/blog/_posts/2022-12-04-2022-personal-goals.markdown

 **(score ?)
 Allocate mortgage money**: I took some money out of our house on an interest only loan with great terms, and I was hoping to allocate it over the coming year.
 I have not allocated much of it, but in retrospect I think this is a good thing.
 However, since it's unallocated, I can still make mistakes, so I'm keeping it open.

-**(score A+) Help Julia get scholarships:** Patricia and I put a lot of effort in helping Julia get some scholarships.
+**(score A+) Help Julia get scholarships:** Patricia and I put a lot of effort into helping Julia get some scholarships.
 It's unfair that kids with savvy parents, even if they are well off, have a better shot at certain scholarships than needy kids, but that's how the game works.
 We played the game and Julia ended up with a mostly free ride for CompSci at UMass.

 ![](/assets/2022-goals/family-umass.jpg)